Keeping Rodents Out of Your Feed Room

 For every rat or mouse you see, there are 25 more not far away

 - Be diligent about sweeping up any dropped feed.
+If it’s left on the floor, rodents could easily eat it and return for more food.

 - A good (vaccinated) barn cat is your friend.
 A good terrier or other rat catching dog will also let you know when and where you have rodents.
+They can chase them away.

 - Set traps along walls were rodents often run as well as near holes (be careful to not put them in places where pets or children might set them off).